Code-Institute-Submissions/Love-food-stop-waste/README.md

     lnked to the external social media websites, which open in a new tab.

 * **Socket**
-    * Socket section is located below the footer and contains copyright symbol and the website address, which changes color to green on hover and is linked to our webpage.
+    * Socket section is located below the footer and contains copyright symbol and the website address, which changes color to green on hover and is linked to the Home page of our website.

 #### Features specific for the pages